Limulodes

 Habitat

-Decaying matter including rotting wood, leaf litter, and compost; associated with moist microhabitats rich in fungal growth.
+Decaying organic matter including rotting wood, leaf litter, and compost; associated with moist microhabitats rich in fungal growth.

 Diet